lesleeamoore/us_waterfalls/README.md

 ### Data Source

 Data for waterfall locations in the conterminous U.S. were found on the [USGS website](https://www.sciencebase.gov/catalog/item/5e8d2b5982cee42d13466001).
+The initial data was published in 2017, while the updated version was published in 2020.
+The authors are D. J. Wieferich, W. M. Daniel, J. Procopio, and C. Morningstar.

 Elevation data came from the USGS NED 1/3 arc-second raster digital elevation model found [here](https://apps.nationalmap.gov/downloader/).
 Search coordinates used to locate Taughannock Falls in New York were -76.610502, 42.535608.

 Background information on waterfalls was gleaned from a 2013 article by Brian J. Hudson, PhD, [Waterfalls, science and aesthetics](https://doi.org/10.1080/08873631.2013.828482), that appeared in the Journal of Cultural Geography.
+The [World Waterfall Database](https://www.worldwaterfalldatabase.com/) was also consulted.

-Background information on Taughannock Falls was found in [National Geographic Guide to State Parks of the United States](https://www.google.com/books/edition/National_Geographic_Guide_to_State_Parks/nF92MKfiuksC?hl=en&gbpv=1&pg=PA54&printsec=frontcover).
+Background information on Taughannock Falls was found in [National Geographic Guide to State Parks of the United States](https://www.google.com/books/edition/National_Geographic_Guide_to_State_Parks/nF92MKfiuksC?hl=en&gbpv=1&pg=PA54&printsec=frontcover), and on the [World Waterfall Database](https://www.worldwaterfalldatabase.com/waterfall/Taughannock-Falls-9303).

 QGIS layer exports are found [here](https://drive.google.com/drive/folders/1WU35Fi4Irr8mgBV2uEBi4nDBtuMlNyBZ?usp=sharing).

 [HTML Color Codes](https://htmlcolorcodes.com/color-picker/) was used to select colors for the webpage.

 Initial Data projection: NAD83/EPSG:4269.
-Final Map projection:  NAD83/EPSG:4269
+Final Map projection:  NAD83/EPSG:4269.

 ### Project Background